 My Italy Travel Advice:

-- Book accommodations that can be reached by public transit
+- Book accommodations that you can reach by public transit

 - Spend (at least) your first night in the town you fly into